 Monday - Lecture video opens at midnight for you to watch and take notes.
+Weekly Questions assignment opens in the Assessments tab and is due by 12pm on Wednesday.

-Tuesday - Watch lecture and take notes.
+Tuesday - Watch lecture and take notes and complete Weekly Questions.
 Weekly assignment/Post opens at midnight and is due Thursday at 10pm.
 Office hours are 9:30-11:00am.
+(Reading Quiz 3 will be due on Tuesday, March 2nd at 10pm).